Gondolav/ADA-project/diary.md

-This document relates everything we have done on the dataset each time we met, even though a lot of work was done individually between these meetings.
+This document relates everything we have done on the dataset each time we met.
+We worked a lot individually in between these meetings.

 # 05/11/19:
 _Andrea, Ludo and Thomas_